 The Enable Snapping, Absolute Coords/Sizes, and Snap Step settings control the behaviour of translation/scale snapping, and are described below.

 3D Transform Widget

 In addition to the property panel, you can directly manipulate a transformation using the 3D widget that is shown in the scene.
 This widget is located at the current center of the transformation.
 The widget is composed of various color-coded elements, which we call handles.
-You will see this widget in many tools, and in some cases certain handles are not show.
-Here we describe them all
+You will see this widget in many tools, but in some cases certain handles are not shown.
+Here we describe them all.

 Axis Translation is specified using the colored arrows.
 Pulling on the arrow moves the widget (and hence the object) in that direction.
 The color-coding is based on the RGB color space.
 Red - R - is the color (1,0,0), so the X-axis, also (1,0,0), is colored red.
 Similarly, the (0,1,0) Y axis is colored Green, and the Z axis is colored Blue.

 Plane Translation is specified using the colored triangles.
 Pulling on one of the triangles allows translation in the plane of that triangle.
 Think of this as moving in the plane perpendicular to the same-colored arrow (hence the coloring of the triangles).